KerstenDoering/CPI-Pipeline/ReadMe.rst

     - Copy "scripts/ppi-benchmark/Experiments/APG/XX/normalized/DS/train0.txt.gz" to "scripts/training_model/APG_PR_training/normalized_train0.txt.gz".

 - Running both kernels in PR mode, one after the other, will generate the files "scripts/ppi-benchmark/Experiments/SL/PR/output.sl.xml" and "scripts/ppi-benchmark/Experiments/APG/PR/output.apg.xml".

+- Analogously, the same happens in the XX mode.

 - These files will have the same content as the input xml file, e.g. annotate_res.xml, except that each positively predicted compound-protein pair will be annotated with 'interaction="True"'.